annakorda/A2AR_analysis/README.md

 Superimposition/: Images comparing receptor conformations across ligand states.

-Water_map/: Includes .dx volumetric maps and gro files used for water density calculations, along with a Python script for plotting.
+Water_map/: Includes .dx volumetric maps and gro files used for water occupancy calculations, along with a Python script for plotting.

 Final_plots_all/: Summary plots combining data from all systems for quick comparison.